-Q. Can workers be obligated to purchase from specific shops or the employer's products?
+Q. Are employees in UAE obligated to purchase from specific shops or the employer's products?

 Employers cannot force workers to buy commodities from a particular shop or purchase the employer's goods.

-Q. When can wage deductions be made for loss or damage?
+Q. According to the UAE labor laws, when can wage deductions be made for loss or damage?

 If a worker causes loss, damage, or destruction to tools, machines, products, or materials owned or supervised by the employer, deductions can be made from the worker's wage for repair or restoration.
 However, this deduction should not exceed five days' wage per month.
 Higher deductions require permission from the competent court.

-Q. Can an employer change a worker's payment category without consent?
+Q. Can an employer in UAE change a worker's payment category without consent?

 Employers cannot shift a monthly-paid worker to a daily, weekly, hourly, or piecemeal payment category without the worker's written consent.